feichtenhofer/twostreamfusion/README.md

 The code was tested on Ubuntu 14.04 and Windows 10 using MATLAB R2015b and NVIDIA Titan X or Z GPUs.

-If you have any question regarding the implementation please contact:
+If you have questions regarding the implementation please contact:

     Christoph Feichtenhofer <feichtenhofer AT tugraz.at>